krishnamodepalli/matrix/README.md

 ## Description

-A typical 150 lines of code programmed in C language to play with matrices, Anything like,
+A typical 180 lines of code programmed in C language to play with matrices, Anything like,

 1. Addition
 2. Subtraction
 3. Multiplication
-4. Finding Determinant of a matrx
+4. Finding Determinant of a matrix

-I'll be adding the below to this soon :
+5. Transpose of a matrix

-- Inverse of a matrx
+Be adding the below to this soon :

-- Transpose of a matrx
+- Inverse of a matrix

 ---